Frugality Gone Wrong: 10 Times You’re Not Really Saving Money

 When you total everything up, you realize you could afford to dine out after all.

-The remedy: Choose recipes that include ingredients you already have at home or that are inexpensive.
+The remedy: Choose recipes that include inexpensive pantry staples you already have at home.
 If you need to buy new ingredients, make sure you can use them in multiple recipes.

 Sometimes the thrill of saving money can cloud your judgment.
 You load up your grocery cart with BOGO items, grab clothes off the clearance rack and buy Groupon deals — without much thought to whether you actually need or want it all.